6.4.4 Oracle HFM - Mapping Data Points to HFM

 Drag and drop

 Using drag-and-drop you can assign HFM dimension members to single cells, entire rows and columns and entire tables.
-For each HFM connection created, Report Authority will download present the metadata in the Automation panel:
+For each HFM connection created, DPM Authority will download present the metadata in the Automation panel:

 An HFM Adaptor can only be created by dragging-and-dropping a member from the Account dimension.
 Members from all the other dimensions can only be used to modify properties of existing HFM adaptors.